The importance of cybersecurity is often gravely underestimated by business owners.

 System Weaknesses with Big Data and Cloud Services

-Cloud storage is a favorite for cybercrime, as it’s no secret that many companies store important commercial information there.
+Cloud storage is a favourite for cybercrime, as it’s no secret that many companies store important commercial information there.

 One of the biggest examples of recent years was the hacking of the Equifax credit company, of which hackers gained access to confidential data (including social security numbers, dates of birth, and home addresses) of about 147 million customers of the company.
 Claims by regulators and customers cost Equifax a lot - the company pledged to pay between $575 and $700 million under a global agreement with the Federal Trade Commission, the Consumer Financial Protection Bureau, and 50 US states.